tmux-plugins/tmux-sessionist/README.md

 **Solution**

-`tmux_goto_session` is a  "tell don't ask/read" principle applied to Tmux.
+`tmux-goto-session` is a  "tell don't ask" principle applied to Tmux.

 Just hit `prefix + g` (mnemonic for "goto") and start typing session name.
 Most likely you already have the project/session name in your head and you